 Our Process / How to Book Your Trip:

-This journey is time- and labor-intensive for our travel advisors.
+This journey is especially time- and labor-intensive for our travel professionals.

-Because of the time involved, we charge a $250 “plan to go” fee per person (or $500 for solo travelers) after we have had a 20-minute courtesy phone conference with you, during which we will answer any preliminary questions you have and collect the necessary information to begin planning your trip.
+Because of the time involved, we charge a $250 “plan to go” fee per person (or $500 for solo travelers) after we have had a brief courtesy phone conference with you, during which we will answer any preliminary questions you have and collect the necessary information to begin planning your trip.
+Please provide us with a wide range of availability in travel dates.

 If your dates are not available, you will be refunded the “plan to go” fee.

-If you take this trip, you will be refunded the “plan to go” fee after you return.
+If you take this trip, you will be refunded the “plan to go” fee after you return, minus any professional fees required for changes/additions to this itinerary.

 *Off-train tours included with Gold and Platinum service only; flights not included in the pricing.